wpmudev/shared-ui-react/packages/react-modal/README.md

 ## Usage

 Just provide the right props (see below) and pass the content of the modal as this component's child.
+But if you need something more complex as an slider or replace modal you can review the demos showcase for a live example and more notes about it.

 ```js
 import React from 'react';